 2022 Race Is 47th Grand Prix

-Yet this April 7-9, 2017, cars will roar down Shoreline Drive for the 46th time in the Long Beach Grand Prix, highlighted by the high-horsepower machines of the Indy Car Series in Sunday’s featured event.
+From April 17-19, 2020, cars will roar down Shoreline Drive for the 46th time in the Long Beach Grand Prix, highlighted by the high-horsepower machines of the Indy Car Series in Sunday’s featured event.

 Ahead of them lies the glory or disappointment of the day.
 Behind them is a more than a quarter-century of historical moments, magical memories and event-threatening occurrences.